firecat53/keepmenu/README.rst

 - Select any single field and have it typed into the active window.
 Notes fields can be viewed line-by-line from within dmenu and the selected line will be typed when selected.
+- Open the URL in the default web browser from the View/Type menu.
 - Alternate keyboard languages and layouts supported via xdotool.
 - Edit entry title, username, URL and password (manually typed or auto-generate)
 - Edit notes using terminal or gui editor (set in config.ini, or uses $EDITOR)